raaihansvg/Data-Scientist-Projects/Financial-Sentiment-Analysis/descrtiption.md

-# Financial Sentiment Analysis using FinBERT
+a# Financial Sentiment Analysis using FinBERT

 This repository implements a **sentiment analysis model** tailored specifically for financial texts, such as stock market news, earnings reports, and financial tweets.
 The project leverages the **FinBERT** architecture, a specialized BERT model pre-trained on financial corpora, to better capture the nuances of business language.